fasikaWalle/tech-blog-post/README.md

 ## Description

-This tech-blog application is designed for connecting peoples and enable them to share their ideas
+This tech-blog application is designed for connecting peoples and enable them to share their ideas about technology news and other related topics.

 ## Table of Content